Pine Mountain Settlement School

 The rural settlement movement persisted longer than many of the urban settlements as living and working within the rural environment seems far less hostile than many of the locations in the inner city of the country’s largest cities.

 When the English founder of the Settlement Movement, Stanton Coit, came to New York to assist in the establishment of the first Settlement House in 1886, he found conditions well documented in the photographs and writing of Jacob Riis.
-The New York settlement house, called first, the Neighborhood Guild and later the University Settlement was central to the idea of the Settlement Movement in the United States and Jane Addams carried the ideas into her Chicago Hull House and through her many contacts into the rural settlement movement in the southern Appalachians, particulary eastern Kentucky. [see Suzy E.E.
+The New York settlement house, called first, the Neighborhood Guild and later the University Settlement was central to the idea of the Settlement Movement in the United States and Jane Addams carried the ideas into her Chicago Hull House and through her many contacts into the rural settlement movement in the southern Appalachians, particularly eastern Kentucky. [see Suzy E.E.
 Edelstein‘s comments for more information.]

-Under the guidance of the State Federation of Women’s Clubs of Kentucky the rural settlement movement took root in Eastern Kentucky.
+Under the guidance of the State Federation of Women’s Clubs of Kentucky, the rural settlement movement took root in Eastern Kentucky.
 Katherine Pettit and May Stone two stalwart members of the Women’s Club in the Lexington area pitched their tents near Hazard, Kentucky and the following year began the process of founding a permanent school in the mountains founded on many of the principles of the urban settlement movement.
 In 1913 Pettit left this first school, Hindman Settlement, to found another school, the Pine Mountain Settlement School.

 Lucy Furman, a writer and early worker at Hindman wrote about these early efforts first in an article for Century Magazine and later as a forward to her novel Sight to the Blind:

 “…While its academic work is excellent, special stress is laid upon the industrial courses, the aim being to fit the children for successful lives in their own beloved mountains.
-To this end the boys are taught agriculture, carpentry, wood and metal work, and the rudiments of mechanics; the girls cooking, home-nursing, sewing, laundry work, and weaving, these subjects being learned not only in classes, but by doing the actual labor of school and farm.
+To this end the boys are taught agriculture, carpentry, wood and metal work, and the rudiments of mechanics; the girls cooking, home-nursing, sewing, laundry work, and weaving, these subjects being learned not only in classes but by doing the actual labor of school and farm.

 Aside from educational work proper, various forms of social service are carried on,–district nursing, classes in sanitation and hygiene, social clubs and entertainments for people of all ages, and a department of fireside industries, through which is created an outside market for the beautiful coverlets, blankets and homespun, woven by the mountain women, as well as for their attractive baskets.